-This means we see children who refuse food and struggle at dinner time, experience constipation, bloating and belly pain, have an intolerance or have had an allergic response to cow’s milk, eggs, peanuts and other types of nuts, wheat, soy and seafood, and carry excess weight or are underweight.
+This means they see children who refuse food and struggle at dinner time, experience constipation, bloating and belly pain, have an intolerance or have had an allergic response to cow’s milk, eggs, peanuts and other types of nuts, wheat, soy and seafood, and carry excess weight or are underweight.

-We also see children with autism, cystic fibrosis, Coeliac disease, diabetes, gastrointestinal issues and more.
+They also see children with autism, cystic fibrosis, Coeliac disease, diabetes, gastrointestinal issues and more.